 EXTERNAL GUIDE VENTURE CAPITAL COMPANIES GEN-REG-48-G01 REVISION: 6 Page 5 of 9

-No deduction will be allowed where the taxpayer is a connected person to the VCC at or immediately after the acquisition of any venture capital share in that VCC.
+No deduction will be allowed where a taxpayer is a connected person to the VCC at or immediately after the acquisition of any venture capital share in that VCC.

 On request from SARS, the investor must verify a claim for a deduction by providing a VCC Investor Certificate that has been issued by an approved VCC, stating the amount of the investment and the year of assessment in which the investment was made.